chrislicodes/udacity-data-analyst-nanodegree/README.md

 ## Project Overview
 ### P0: Explore Weather Trends

-This first "warm - up" project required the following steps:
+This first project required the following steps:
 * Extract data from a database using a SQL query
 * Calculate a moving average
 * Create a line chart